-Fundraising managers are people who manage the fundraising department for an organization or nonprofit entity.
-They are responsible for overseeing all the fundraising functions of the department.
+A fundraising manager is someone who manages the fundraising department for an organization or nonprofit entity.
+He or she is responsible for overseeing all the fundraising functions of the department.
 Responsibilities include managing the budget, managing workers or volunteers, organizing events, developing donors, and grant writing.
 These managers must create effective strategies for maximizing donations.

 What does a Fundraising Manager do?

 The ability to be an effective fundraiser is what makes a manager successful.
-All the great works, campaigns, and more do not mean anything if no money is raised.
-Creating new and innovative plans is crucial to the success of fundraisers.
-They must be able to adapt and change strategies to meet the needs of their donor pools and keep the donations coming.
-They stay in contact with the organizational CEO and board, apprising them of fundraising successes.
+Having the best organizing and managing skills mean nothing if, at the end of the day, there is no money raised.
+Creating new and innovative plans is crucial to be successful in fundraising.
+Managers must also be able to adapt and change strategies to meet the needs of their donor pools and keep the donations coming.

 Fundraisers need to be comfortable dealing with the public.
-They must enjoy public speaking.
-They should be extroverted and enjoy attending events and galas.
-Moreover, they must be updated on social, political, and newsworthy topics in order to engage in meaningful conversation with potential donors; and they must be able to communicate effectively and eloquently.
+They must enjoy public speaking, should be extroverted, and enjoy attending events and galas.
+Moreover, they must be able to communicate effectively and eloquently and be up to date on social, political, and newsworthy topics in order to engage in meaningful conversation with potential donors.

 What is the workplace of a Fundraising Manager like?

-Managers in the arena of fundraising are on the go all the time, but at the same time they maintain an office space that is sufficient to handle the needs of the team.
-They need a private office space, team meeting space, and somewhere for team members to do independent work.
+Fundraising managers typically need a private office space, a team meeting space, and somewhere for team members to do independent work.
 Depending on the size of the organization, office space can range from luxurious to something more basic.
 Larger, well-established companies and organizations usually have more funds for office space.